 When cooking for yourself, there are plenty of delicious replacement (check out the recipes below).
 But if you’re looking for a few quick rules to follow, here’s what to look out for:

 Below Ground vs. Above Ground Keto Vegetables

-Although this doesn’t apply to all vegetables, and easy rule of thumb is: if it’s grown below ground, it’s probably not on this low carb vegetables list.
+Although this doesn’t apply to all vegetables, and easy rule of thumb is: if it’s grown below ground, it’s probably not on low carb vegetables list.
 Think beets, carrots, parsnips, potatoes, and corn.

 Non Starchy vs. Starchy Vegetables